ViRu-ThE-ViRuS/configs/README.md

 Here are the configurations I use for my dev setups.
 The Installation instructions are for *MacOS* as of yet.

+#### iTerm2
+- I use iTerm2 as Terminal.app on MacOS doesn't support truecoloring as of yet
+- The profile configuration is `Virus.json`

 #### NeoVim
 I use NeoVim, because, well...
 I use a Mac
 - `$ brew install neovim`